SAVANNAH MENS TRANSITIONAL CENTER

 Read the investigation: “Dunked, Stacked and Served: Why Georgia Prison Trays Are Making People Sick”

-GPS has documented that officer vacancies in Georgia's prisons have ranged between 49.3% and 60% systemwide for several years, against a national standard of no more than 10%.
-At Valdosta State Prison the rate hit 80% by April 2024.
-The hiring pipeline cannot close the gap — fewer than 15% of applicants are accepted, and 82.7% of those hired leave within their first year — while Georgia ranks last among the 50 states for correctional-officer pay.
-The consequences are not abstract.
-The October 2024 DOJ findings letter explicitly concluded that "the leadership of the Georgia Department of Corrections has lost control of its facilities" and faulted GDC for placing "too much blame on gangs and insufficient emphasis on understaffing."
-The same investigation found that gangs effectively manage multiple prisons, controlling access to phones, showers, food, and bed assignments.
+Georgia’s prison officer shortage is no longer a temporary gap; it is the permanent operating condition.
+GPS has found that systemwide vacancy rates have run between 49.3% and 60% for multiple years, against a national standard of no more than 10%.
+At some facilities the rate has hit 80%.
+The hiring pipeline cannot close the hole: fewer than 15% of applicants are accepted, and 82.7% of those hired leave within their first year.
+Georgia ranks dead last among states for correctional officer pay.
+The DOJ’s findings letter expressly concluded that GDC leadership “lost control of its facilities” and placed too much blame on gangs while ignoring the staffing catastrophe.

-The October 2024 DOJ findings letter concluded that sexual assault in Georgia's prisons is "rampant" and that GDC does not reasonably protect incarcerated people from sexual harm, including LGBTI individuals.
-Of 456 sexual-abuse allegations recorded in 2022, only 35 were substantiated — a rate of 7.7%.
-GDC's own consultants reviewed 388 PREA investigation files in May 2022 and found not a single one met the law's standards.
-Georgia has never submitted a PREA certification of full compliance to the U.S. Department of Justice in the law's two-decade history.
+The DOJ’s October 2024 findings described sexual assault as “rampant” across Georgia prisons, concluding that GDC does not reasonably protect incarcerated people from sexual harm.
+Of 456 sexual-abuse allegations recorded in 2022, only 35 were substantiated (7.7%).
+An independent review of 388 PREA investigation files in May 2022 found that not one met legal standards.
+Georgia has never submitted a PREA certification of full compliance to the U.S. Department of Justice in the law’s two-decade history.